K-means for Evolving Data Streams: Introduction

 \section{Introduction}

-One of the most relevant data analysis problems is clustering \cite{clusteringReview}, which consists of partitioning the data into a predetermined number of disjoint subsets called clusters.
-What's more, clustering is widely carried out in many applied areas, such as artificial intelligence, machine learning and pattern recognition \cite{Example1,Example2}.
+One of the most relevant unsupervised data analysis problems is clustering \cite{clusteringReview}, which consists of partitioning the data into a number of disjoint subsets called clusters.
 Among a wide variety of clustering methods, $K$-means algorithm is one of the most popular \cite{KmeansUsage}.
-In fact, it has been identified as one of the top-10 more important algorithms in data mining \cite{top10}.
+In fact, it has been identified as one of the top-10 most important algorithms in data mining \cite{top10}.
+Before explaining the $K$-means algorithm, we shall briefly introduce the $K$-means problem.